-Specifies the upper limit for the number of automatically registered sources (Dynamic entries).
+Specifies the upper limit for the number of automatically registered addresses (dynamic entries).
 When the upper limit is reached, the device stops "learning" on this port.

-Adjust the value to the number of expected sources.
+Adjust the value to the number of expected senders.

-If the port registers more senders than specified here, then the port disables the Auto-Disable function.
+If the port registers more addresses than specified here, then the Auto-Disable function disables the port.
 The prerequisite is that you mark the checkbox in the Auto-disable column and the Auto-disable checkbox in the Configuration frame.

-Deactivates the automatic registering of sources on this port.
+No automatic registering of addresses on this port.